SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 OTUs were differentially abundant for subjects in remission 6 weeks after induction.
-The relative abundance of *Escherichia/Shigella* (OTU1) was lower in subjects in remission 6 weeks after induction (median = 1.07%, IQR = 0.033-3.7) compared to subjects with active CD (median = 4.13%, IQR = 0.667-15.4).
-Also, the relative abundance of *Faecalibacterium* (OTU7) was not only higher in subjects in remission 6 weeks after induction (median = 7.43%, IQR = 1.43-11.9) than subjects with active CD (median = 0.167%, IQR = 0-5.1), but it was also present prior to the start of treatment in every subject who was in remission 6 weeks after induction.
+The relative abundance of *Escherichia/Shigella* (OTU1) was lower in subjects in remission 6 weeks after induction (median = 1.07%, IQR = 0.033-3.70) compared to subjects with active CD (median = 4.13%, IQR = 0.667-15.4).
+Also, the relative abundance of *Faecalibacterium* (OTU7) was not only higher in subjects in remission 6 weeks after induction (median = 7.43%, IQR = 1.43-11.9) than subjects with active CD (median = 0.167%, IQR = 0-5.10), but it was also present prior to the start of treatment in every subject who was in remission 6 weeks after induction.

-**Prediction of response following treatment**
+**Association of baseline microbial signatures with treatment response**

-We also hypothesized that the composition of the baseline fecal microbiota could predict therapeutic response (CDAI decrease &gt;30%) 6 weeks after induction.
-To test this hypothesis, we again used RF models to classify responders from non-responders 6 weeks after induction.
+We also hypothesized that the composition of the baseline fecal microbiota could predict therapeutic response (CDAI decrease ≥ 100 or remission) 6 weeks after induction.
+To test this hypothesis, we again used RF models to classify responders from non-responders 6 weeks after induction (Table 2).
 Clinical data alone resulted in an AUC of 0.651 (specificity = 0.545, sensitivity = 0.724) (Figure 2C).
 Using only microbiota data, the model predicted response with an AUC of 0.762 (specificity = 0.558, sensitivity = 0.882).
 When combining clinical metadata with the microbiome, the model predicted response with an AUC of 0.733 (specificity = 0.724, sensitivity = 0.684).

-These models were not significantly different in their ability to predict response (p &gt;
+The microbiota model was significantly better able to predict response than the metadata alone (p = 0.017), whereas this was not true for the combined model (p = 0.069).
+Additionally, the combined model and the fecal microbiota model were not significantly different in their ability to predict response (p = 0.263).
-0.05 for each comparison).
 Optimal predictors were again determined based on their MDA in the ability of the model to classify response (Figure 2D).
-Also, our baseline fecal microbiota model was significantly better able to classify remission compared to response (p = 0.12), whereas this was not true for the combined model (p = 0.036).
+Also, our baseline combined model was significantly better at classifying remission compared to response (p = 0.036), whereas this was not true for the fecal microbiota model (p = 0.117).

 **Comparison of baseline microbiota based on clinical outcome**